eric-brechemier/enlargeyourpassword/README.txt

-  2012-08-04, Use scope() from scope-or-not project to declare modules 2012-12-15, Added styles for width of inputs 2014-05-22, Inherit font styles in inputs XXXX-XX-XX, Use Passwordia font to conceal inputs and passwords by default XXXX-XX-XX, Add color hash as visual indicator in stealth mode
+  2012-08-04, Use scope() from scope-or-not project to declare modules 2012-12-15, Added styles for width of inputs 2014-05-22, Inherit font styles in inputs 2015-03-30, Reload page to clear inputs 'undo' cache after 2'30 in background XXXX-XX-XX, Use Passwordia font to conceal inputs and passwords by default XXXX-XX-XX, Add color hash as visual indicator in stealth mode